 7. Developer guides:

 We use html5, css3 (with grid and flex to create layout), Javascript and Jquery to build the website.
-No plugins are used, so if the developer want to maintain the website, please follow these instructions:
+Some simple jquery plugins are used, so if the developer want to maintain the website, please follow these instructions:

 7.1.
 Download Source code.